mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 This is an [Ansible](https://www.ansible.com/) role which installs [Send](https://github.com/timvisee/send) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

+Send is a fork of Mozilla's discontinued [Firefox Send](https://github.com/mozilla/send) which allows you to send files to others with a link.
+Files are end-to-end encrypted so they cannot be read by the server, and also can be protected with a password.

 See the project's [documentation](https://github.com/timvisee/send/blob/master/README.md) to learn what Send does and why it might be useful to you.

 ## Adjusting the playbook configuration